yopito/fedora-epel-pkg/README.md

 ## burp2 packaging

-version: 2.0.34 (2016-03-09)
+version: 2.0.36 (2016-04-04)

-At this time of writing, no burp2 packaging is provided by EPEL nor Fedora project.
+At this time of writing, burp2 packaging is not provided by EPEL nor Fedora project.
 Here the status of building this software against various distributions.

 NB: el5 = RHEL5 and derivatives  (CentOS5, ScientificLinux 5, etc)